How to use the TRIPSpeed Shape tab and controls

 Step 6: Treat optional refinements as optional

-Some controls are best treated as later-stage refinement tools rather than first-pass fixes.
+Some controls are later-stage refinement tools, not first-pass fixes.

 Use them only when: